BushraAbukarn/2.-Longitudinal-Analysis-of-Psychological-Treatments-/README.md

 ![image](https://github.com/user-attachments/assets/c4e82eab-a85a-466c-8784-d23e3fd1612b)

 Ê(BDI) = -21.578252 + .807103 CBT + 4.702615 Male + .294769 Age + 4.115252 Low Education + 3.097370 Intermediate Education + 2.875266 Diabetes Type I  - 2.089979 Comorbidities + .534734 Neuroticism - .406505 Month.
-- For males, the estimated average BDI score (severity of depressive symptoms) is 4.702615 points higher than for females.
+- For males, the estimated average BDI score (Beck Depression Inventory) is 4.702615 points higher than for females.
 - Additionally, for every additional year of age, the estimated average BDI score increases by 29.4%.
 - Moreover, as the neuroticism level increases by one unit, the estimated average BDI score increases by 53.4%.
 - Conversely, the estimated average BDI score decreases by 40.6% points as time increases by one month of psychological treatment.